openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 The optimization time highly relies on the hardware characteristics, for example on 1 GeForce 3090 it took about 10 minutes.
 Please note, that POT will take some time without logging to optimize the model.

-4. Finally, we can also evaluate the optimized model passing it to ``otx eval`` function.
+4. Finally, we can also evaluate the optimized model by passing it to the ``otx eval`` function.

-Now we have fully trained, optimized and exported in efficient model representation ready-to use object detection model.
+Now we have fully trained, optimized and exported an efficient model representation ready-to-use object detection model.

-Following tutorials provides further steps how to :doc:`deploy <../deploy>` and use your model in the :doc:`demonstration mode <../demo>` and visualize results.
+The following tutorials provide further steps on how to :doc:`deploy <../deploy>` and use your model in the :doc:`demonstration mode <../demo>` and visualize results.